MichelDevWeb/Aquizi/README.md

 - **Multilingual Support**: Full internationalization with English and Vietnamese languages
 - **Accessibility**: ARIA-compliant components for better screen reader support
 - **User-Friendly Profiles**: Display usernames instead of IDs for better social interaction
+- **Progressive Web App (PWA)**: Install Aquizi on your device for offline access and app-like experience

 ## Tech Stack